cauchy7203/lssvr-in-Python/README.md

-Good Luck and enjoy it!
+Good luck and enjoy it!

 More extended works based on lssvm formulation with kernels can be found at our google page: